LandRegistry/local-land-charges/migration/delivering-migration.md

           <h3><span class='heading-content'>Extracting your digital data</span></h3>
         </div>
         <div class='step-by-step-content'>
-          <h4 class='heading-small'>Purpose and best practice</h4>
+          <h4 class='heading-small'>Purpose</h4>
-          <p>To provide an overview of what a local authority needs to consider when preparing to self-extract electronic and digital data.
-This includes preparation before the extract, activities during extraction and sharing the extracted data with HM Land Registry once it is available.</p>
+          <p>An overview of the things a local authority needs to consider when preparing to self-extract electronic and digital data.
+This includes preparation before the extract, activities during extraction and sharing the extracted data with HM Land Registry when it is available.</p>
+          <h4 class='heading-small'>Best practice</h4>
           <p>Ensure you are confident using the extraction tool installed by your incumbent supplier and you are using the latest version.</p>
           <p>Remember to reset the data every time you begin a new extract and inform your Delivery Manager of the date you will be sending the extracted data to HM Land Registry so they can make the necessary preparations to receive it.</p>
           <p>If you are unsure of any stages in the process, HM Land Registry has Technical Delivery Managers who can work with local authorities to help you get this right.</p>